tommander/catholic-mass/README.md

 God bless you!

-This is a simple static web app for a roman-catholic Order of Mass in different languages with separate choice for labels and mass language.
+This is a simple static web app for a Roman Catholic Order of Mass in different languages with separate choice for labels and mass language.

-You can use this app e.g. when you're learning a new language or traveling abroad.

 This app is currently deployed on [mass.tommander.cz](https://mass.tommander.cz) and this deployment site should be just for <q>end-users</q>; if you need the content in your app or website, please fork or download this project's code instead, don't scrape it from that site.
 Thank you.